keithgroup/mbGDML/docs/source/contributing.rst

     $ bump2version patch # possible: major / minor / patch

-Then, push the commit and tags.
+Push the commit and tags.

 .. code-block:: bash

     $ git push --follow-tags

+Then, create a new release on `GitHub <https://github.com/aalexmmaldonado/reptar/releases>`__.